LSX-UniWue/CompTrails/README.md

 ### Bibliographic

-Can be found in our zenoodo repository under: https://zenodo.org/record/ todo or be constructed using the script `generate_dataset.py` in the folder `Code/data_generation`.
+Can be found in our zenoodo repository at [Zenodo](https://zenodo.org/records/3930390). or be constructed using the script `generate_dataset.py` in the folder `Code/data_generation`.
 The script will download the data from the DBLP website and save it in the folder `data/bibliographic/`.

 ### Wikispeedia